peterstanton/CSS490-Assignment2b/README.md

 * For some reason, I am having difficulty running my .jar executable by double clicking on it.
 At present I can only run the executable from the command line.

+* I am limited in my API calls.
+Dark Sky is limited to 1000 API calls daily.
+Google is limited to 2500 calls daily.
+If those limits are reached, no further usage is possible as I have not given Dark Sky my billing information and I am enforcing free usage quotas on my Google API usage.
+Please do not test excessively.

 ## Dependencies
 * Java 9